woossi0/suite/docs/usermanual/source/install/mac/tomcat/java.rst

       Java Installation

-   During installation Java may detect any prior versions and offer to uninstall.

 4. When complete java is available in a subdirectory inside :file:`/Library/Java/JavaVirtualMachines/jdk1.8.0_101.jdk/Contents/Home`.
 This location will be referred to as ``JRE_HOME`` in subsequent documentation.

    .. figure:: img/java_done_mac.png